 The QCA Code also recommends that the Board include at least two non-executive directors who are identified as independent, and the Board will review further appointments as the Group’s scale and complexity grows.

 David M Thomas as the sole independent director does not own shares in Tower Resources and his remuneration is paid in cash ensuring his independence.
+However in March 2020 David M Thomas elected to accept warrants in partial settlement of remuneration for Q1 and Q2 2020.
 The remaining non-executive Director, Peter Taylor, and Jeremy Asher, in his capacity as Chairman, are both shareholders in the Company and have elected to accept warrants in partial settlement of remuneration.
 The award of warrants in lieu of remuneration is reviewed each calendar quarter.

 The Board meets formally at least four times a year but in practice holds many more additional meetings when necessary to transact other business.
 All the necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively.
 The UK-based directors also meet to review operational and administrative progress with technical and administrative consultants at least once a month.